Kostas Sloukas: Olympiacos Piraeus

-Aris Thessaloniki loan
+Loan to Aris Thessaloniki

 Sloukas was loaned by Olympiacos, to the Greek club Aris Thessaloniki, in 2010.
 While a member of Aris, he was named the Greek Basket League's Best Young Player of the Greek Basket League 2010–11 season.
 With Aris, he also played in Europe's second-tier level competition, the EuroCup, during the same season.

-Back to Olympiacos Piraeus
+Back to Olympiacos

 After spending the 2010–11 season with Aris, on loan from Olympiacos, Sloukas returned to Olympiacos for the 2011–12 season.
 With Olympiacos, he went on to win both the 2012 Greek League championship, and the 2012 EuroLeague championship.
 He then signed a 3-year contract extension with Olympiacos, in June 2012.

 With Olympiacos, Sloukas also won the 2013 EuroLeague championship, and the 2013 FIBA Intercontinental Cup championship.
 In his last season with Olympiacos, Sloukas was selected to the Greek League Best Five team, and he also played in the 2015 EuroLeague Finals.

 Fenerbahçe İstanbul

 On June 29, 2015, Sloukas signed a three-year contract (with the 3rd year being optional) with the Turkish Super League club Fenerbahçe İstanbul.
 With Fenerbahçe, he made it to the 2016 EuroLeague Finals, and then won the 2017 EuroLeague championship.
 In the summer of 2017, Sloukas signed a new 3-year contract with Fenerbahçe (with the 3rd year being optional), at a salary of €1.7 million euros net income per season.

 Sloukas played in his third straight EuroLeague Finals with Fenerbahçe, as the club also made it to the 2018 EuroLeague Finals, where they eventually lost to Real Madrid, by a score of 85–80.
 During the 2017–18 EuroLeague season, Sloukas averaged career-highs of 10 points, 2.5 rebounds, and 5.4 assists per game, in 35 games played.

 As a member of Fenerbahçe, Sloukas also won three Turkish Super League championships (2016, 2017, 2018), the Turkish Cup (2016), and two Turkish President's Super Cups (2016, 2017).
-On 25 April 2019, Sloukas, was the star yet again for the Turkish side as he finished the game with a double-double of 25 points, 10 assists, 5 rebounds, and 4 steals against BC Žalgiris helping his club to win the series with an aggregate 3-1 to secure a place in the FInal-4 for a fifth consecutive season.
+On 25 April 2019, Sloukas, was the star yet again for the Turkish side as he finished the game with a double-double of 25 points, 10 assists, 5 rebounds, and 4 steals against BC Žalgiris helping his club to win the series with an aggregate 3–1 to secure a place in the Final-4 for a fifth consecutive season.
 Sloukas has qualified for seven Final-4's in his career, with all seven appearances coming in the last eight seasons.
-On July 23, 2020 Sloukas and the Turkish club officially parted ways after five successful seasons.
+On July 23, 2020, Sloukas and the Turkish club officially parted ways after five successful seasons.